akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 "The King's newest curiosity."

-She turned. the same two from the garden—Avice and Eustacia stood in the doorway—the same two from the garden.
+She turned.
+The same two from the garden—Avice and Eustacia—stood in the doorway.

 Avice stepped forward, her gaze drifting from Beatrice's gown to her face.
 "Tell me," she said, her voice a low, melodic purr, "do they not have weavers in the West?
 Or does your father prefer his women dressed for a sheep-shearing?"